Respect for Acting

-Respect for Acting by actress and teacher Uta Hagen (Wiley Publishing, 1973) is a textbook for use in acting classes.
+Respect for Acting is a textbook for use in acting classes written by Uta Hagen and published by Wiley Publishing in 1973.
 Hagen's instructions and examples guide the user through practical problems such as: "How do I talk to the audience?" and "How do I stay fresh in a long run?".
 She advocates the actor's use of substitution in informing and shaping the actions of the character the actor is playing.

 Hagen later said that she "disassociated" herself from Respect for Acting.
 In a follow-up book, Challenge for the Actor (1991), she renamed "substitution" as "transference".
 Although Hagen wrote that the actor should "identify" the character they play with feelings and circumstances from their (the actor's) own life, she also makes it clear that "Thoughts and feelings are suspended in a vacuum unless they instigate and feed the selected actions, and it is the characters actions which reveals the true 'you'," as the character in the play.